 - Find an American Express office around the world by clicking here!

 Traveler’s checks are issued by a financial institution and functions as cash but is protected against loss or theft.
 Traveler’s checks are useful when traveling, especially in case of overseas travel when not all credit and debit cards will be accepted.
-A charge or commission is usually incurred when a person exchanges cash for traveler’s checks, though some issurers provide them free of charge.
+A charge or commission is usually incurred when a person exchanges cash for traveler’s checks, though some providers issue them free of charge.
 The charge is minimal averaging $1.00 per $100.00 of traveler’s checks.

 You can obtain Traveler’s checks from your bank or a travel agent.
 Traveler’s checks are available in several currencies, but, usually, you get a better exchange rate if you get Traveler’s checks in U.S. dollars and exchange them in your country of destination.